jsohlendorff/continuous_time_LTMLE/article.typ

 // that practical positivity violations lead to anti conservative confidence intervals.
 // Future work should consider robust inference methods
 // with many event points, as this is likely to occur in practice.

+#figure(
+    image("plots/plot_empa.svg"),
+        caption: [
+            The causal risk of death (upper plot) and risk difference (lower plot) under treatment with SGLT2 inhibitors compared to DPP4 inhibitors shown as a function of time since initiation of treatment and 95% confidence intervals based on the efficient influence function and Cheap Subsampling confidence intervals ($B = 30, m = 12750$).
+        ],
+) <fig:riskplot_empa>

 = Discussion